 Visiting the Shelter

 As my wife and I were walking into the shelter from the parking lot we spotted Denver in his kennel through the big windows that faced the street.
+(If you’re from Chicago or familiar with the city, we adopted Denver from the anti-cruelty society downtown.)
 He was wagging his tail, not really looking at anything in particular.
 He was beautiful!
 Probably one of the more interesting looking Huskies I’ve ever seen.

 The shelter staff brought him out to us and we were able to spend some time with him in their outdoor play area.
 He was pretty wound up, seemed more interested in dragging us around the yard than in actually meeting us.
 Nevertheless, Susan (my wife) and I were in love and applied to take him home that day.